questdb/py-questdb-client/src/questdb/pandas_integration.md

 #### Arrow floats

 Pandas also has arrow-compatible floats.
-These have an additiona bitvector to represent nulls.
+These have an additional bitvector to represent nulls.